 Shake up taco night with this fun Whole30 take on a tostada!
-Not only are these Whole30 Tostone Tostadas gluten-free, grain-free, dairy-free, egg-free and nut-free, they are so fun.
-A dish you eat with your hands that the whole family will love.
-A great weeknight easy dinner!
+Not only are these Whole30 Tostone Tostadas gluten-free, grain-free, dairy-free, egg-free and nut-free, they are so fun and endlessly versatile.
+They’re an easy weeknight dinner and a family favorite, especially because you can eat them with your hands.

 What is a Tostada?